 Lacking precise and direct measurement methods for the true area of contact, contact mechanics models have been used.
-The most known model is one where contact between the two surfaces is represented by two spheres [3].
-The true area of contact is proportional to the normal load to the power of n, where n is 2/3 for perfectly elastic deformation (as in the case of rubber, wood and textiles) and 1 for plastic deformation (as in the case of brittle materials like glass).
+The most popular model is one where contact between the two surfaces is represented by two spheres (see e.g. Haile, 1997).
+The true area of contact is proportional to the normal load to the power of n, where n is 2/3 for pure elastic deformation (as in the case of wood and textiles) and 1 for ideal plastic deformation (as in the case of cold-worked steel).

-For multiple asperity contact [4], which is closer to the physical situation, a linear relationship was found to be between the true area of contact and normal load for an exponential distribution of asperity heights, which also holds for a Gaussian distribution, and for fractal surface geometries.
+For multiple asperity contact (Greenwood and Williams, 1966), which is closer to the physical situation, a linear relationship was found to be between the true area of contact and normal load for an exponential distribution of asperity heights, which also holds for a Gaussian distribution, and for fractal surface geometries.
 The significance of this linear relationship is that as the load increases the size of the individual contacts increases as well as the number of the contacts.
-This concept, which agrees with Bowden's model, does apply to a range of materials, but predicts a range of friction coefficient between 0.17 and 0.2, which is contradictory to experimental values.
+This concept, which agrees with the Bowden and Tabor model, does apply to a range of materials but contradicts experimental values.
 Wear rates and ploughing effects are not enough to explain this disparity.

-Tomlinson [5] suggested that phononic or lattice vibration mechanisms could contribute to friction.
-When atoms near the interface are set to motion by atoms of the opposite rubbing interface, friction arises from phonons.
-Vibrations are produced when the mechanical energy necessary for sliding is converted to sound energy which in turn is converted to heat.
-The phononic approach was verified [6] as new experimental and theoretical techniques were available for investigating friction in the micro and nano scale.
+Tomlinson (1929) suggested that phononic or lattice vibration mechanisms could contribute to friction.
+Vibrations are produced when the mechanical energy necessary for sliding is converted to sound energy which in turn is converted into heat.
+The phononic approach was verified (Singer and Pollack, 1992) as new experimental and theoretical techniques were available for investigating friction at the micro-scale and the nano-scale.
 It has been observed that frequently static friction is absent and that solid-liquid and solid-solid interfaces follow a viscous-friction law.

-In the macroscopic systems where everything is of different length and time scales, these fundamental energy dissipation mechanisms of phononic and electronic effects have not been clearly identified as yet, as Tabor had suspected.
-In addition, whereas the theoretical prediction that static friction disappears when clean surfaces deform elastically, in practice it does exist, is quite variable and is always larger than sliding friction.
+In the macroscopic systems where everything is of different length and time scales, these fundamental energy dissipation mechanisms of phononic and electronic effects have not been clearly identified as yet, as Bowden and Tabor had suspected.
+In addition, whereas the theoretical prediction that static friction disappears when clean surfaces deform elastically, in practice it does exist, it is quite variable and is always larger than sliding friction.